ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

 This template simply renders the page content.
 If there is any additional content or formatting you would like to apply to every Landing Page, it should be placed in this template.

-Now you need to tell the app to use this template render Landing Pages.
+Now you need to tell the app to use this template to render Landing Pages.
 Edit the `app/config/views.yml` file and add the following code under the `full:` key:

 ``` yaml